daydreamersjp/causality_analysis_primer/README.md

 This property is called *conditional exchangeability*.
 Compared with the *exchangeability* in the RCT section above, it means the RCT-like situation is happening once stratified by $X$.

 Some examples of the $X$ are:
-- When the physician decides the administration of insulin by patients' severity class ($X$), the administration of insulin ($A$) is no longer dependent of the possible improvement of HbA1c ($Y$) once stratified by the severity class.
+- When the physician decides the administration of insulin by patients' severity class ($X$), the administration of insulin ($A$) is no longer dependent of the possible improvement of HbA1c ($Y$), once stratified by the severity class.
-- When the coupon distribution plan is determined by the customer segmentation defined by each customer's age, gender, and frequency in past purchases ($X$), the coupon price ($A$) is no longer dependent of the possible conversion probability ($Y$).
+- When the coupon distribution plan is determined by the customer segmentation defined by each customer's age, gender, and frequency in past purchases ($X$), the coupon price ($A$) is no longer dependent of the possible conversion probability ($Y$), once stratified by the customer segmentation.

 As in the second example, $X$ can contains multiple variables to control $A$ and $Y$.